How can I detect insider threats with EventSentry?

 The recommended packages are:

 These packages monitor your event logs for events that might be threat indicators.
-For example, Process Activity detects if multiple admin tools are run in a quick succession or if unsigned files are launched.
-Threat Detection can detect if a user account logs onto multiple machines in a short period via RDP or Console, and can detect if the same process is launched across the network in a short period.
+For example, Security Processes detects if multiple admin tools are run in a quick succession or if unsigned files are launched.
+It can also detect if the same process is launched across the network in a short period.
+Security Logons can detect if a user account logs onto multiple machines in a short period via RDP or Console.

-Anomaly Rules uses a new feature in EventSentry 5.1: anomaly detection.
+These packages also use a new feature in EventSentry 5.1: anomaly detection.
 For a set learning period, the agents will monitor activity such as what processes are launched on a machine and what users logon and from what IP.
 After this learning period is over, if a process is launched that wasn't launched before, or a user logs on that wasn't logged on before you can be sent an email.

 You may need to configure these packages to fit your network as well.
-For example, the Threat Detection package's "Malware Spreading" filter monitors if a process is launched multiple times across the network in a short period.
+For example, the Security Processes package's "Malware Spreading" filter monitors if a process is launched multiple times across the network in a short period.
 You may know that a certain process in your network does this normally and is not an indication of a threat, causing a false positive alert.
 In this case, you can add the process to the "High Frequency Trusted EXE" filter to exclude it from being monitored.

 Lastly, we recommend creating an event log filter that will alert you if a user logs in outside of your normal business hours: https://www.eventsentry.com/kb/511